gucasassi/x86-assembly/README.md

 ```
 </br>
-Once the command is executed we should see the following message
+Once the command is executed we should see the following message.</br></br>

 ```console